CPK Insurance

 • Commercial auto liability minimums in New Mexico are $25,000/$50,000/$10,000 if a counseling practice uses business vehicles.

-• New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect counseling offices in Santa Fe, Albuquerque, Las Cruces, Rio Rancho, and other leased spaces.
+• Most commercial leases in New Mexico require proof of general liability coverage, which can affect counseling offices in Santa Fe, Albuquerque, Las Cruces, Rio Rancho, and other leased spaces.

 • Mental health practices should confirm their policy includes professional liability, since malpractice and negligence claims are a known state-specific risk for New Mexico providers.